SeunPaul/temperature-converter/README.md

 An entered temperature value is expressed in celcius, farenheit and kelvin

-A temperature value can be entered in any of the stated units and it's equivalence in other unit calculated and shown
+A temperature value can be entered in any of the stated units and it's equivalence in the other units is calculated and shown